 As mentioned, LifterLMS offers a 30-day demo for $1.
 They'll install the plugin on a server they own and you'll get your own login.
 You can log in as the admin and make any configuration changes you'd like.
 You can also view it like your users would, sign-up for courses and go through them.
 The nice thing about the demo is that it's loaded up with courses and configured already so you can just focus on checking the functionality out.

 In addition, the core LifterLMS plugin is completely free.
 That means you can install it on your own server.
 You'll need WordPress installed on your site to add the plugin.
 Once it's added, you can configure it, add in courses, and check-out how it looks on your own site.
 If you're already running a site that's getting traffic to it, I would recommend doing all this in a staging environment just in case.
 Once you get the plugin configured the way you want, then push it through to live.

-At that point you can purchase any add-ons you need so you can start taking sales and connect LifterLMS to your email marketing tool.
-Any purchases you make comes with a 30-day money back guarantee.
+At that point you can purchase any add-ons you need so you can start making sales and connect LifterLMS to your email marketing tool.
+Any purchases you make comes with a 30-day money-back guarantee.

 Alternatives to LifterLMS

 If you want to look into alternatives to the LifterLMS plugin then LearnDash is another good WordPress LMS plugin to try.
 Check-out my LearnDash review and LearnDash tutorial if you're interested in seeing the features LearnDash offers.
 If you want to see how it stacks up against LifterLMS, review my LearnDash vs LifterLMS review article.
 In addition to LMS plugins, there are also membership site plugins that will password-protect content on your site.
 Membership site plugins don't have all the bells and whistles of an online platform, but depending on what you're trying to accomplish, you may not need that.